noflo/noflo.github.io/documentation/_posts/2013-07-12-components.md

 noflo = require "noflo"

 class LoggingForwarder extends noflo.Component
   description: "This component receives data on a single input port and sends the same data out to the output port"

   constructor: ->
     # Register ports
     @inPorts =
       in: new noflo.Port()
     @outPorts =
       out: new noflo.Port()

     @inPorts.in.on "data", (data) =>
       # Forward data when we receive it.
       if @outports.out.isAttached()
         @outPorts.out.send data
-            else
+        return
       @sendLog
         logLevel: "error"
         message: "Received message '#{data} on IN port but OUT port isn't attached."

     @inPorts.in.on "disconnect", =>
       # Disconnect output port when input port disconnects
       @outPorts.out.disconnect()

 exports.getComponent = -> new LoggingForwarder()
 ```